davidoh/digital-climate-strike/README.md

      * one day.
      */
     cookieExpirationDays: 1, // @type {number}

+    /*
+     * Prevents the widget iframe from loading Google Analytics.
+Defaults to
+     * false.
+(Google Analytics will also be disabled if doNotTrack is set on
+     * the user's browser.)
+     */
+    disableGoogleAnalytics: false, // @type {boolean}

     /**
      * Allow you to override the iFrame hostname.
 Defaults to https://assets.digitalclimatestrike.net
      */